 This is going to be a slightly different Weekend Update than usual.
 There is a lot of news that I came across after I finished this week’s Friday Five post on Thursday night, but as is often the case, a lot of it is either salacious or outrage-inducing of otherwise bad news.
-It’s also all over the map with various topics and sometimes the scatter shot of “and that’s f-ed up too!” can multiple the outrage.
+It’s also all over the map with various topics and sometimes the scatter shot of “and that’s f-ed up too!” can multiply the outrage.
 So I’m going to focus on only a couple of topics, and a certain amount of it is good, scientific information that you can actually use.

 I’ll start with that.
 If you don’t want to be outraged, don’t read past the bold “Meanwhile” below.